Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: The Proposed CGI Model

 \subsubsection{Cross-gating Module}

-Based on the snippet-specific query representation $\bar{\mathbf{S}}$ and the audio feature $ \mathbf{U}=\{\boldsymbol{u}_{i}\}_{i=1}^{I}$, a cross-gating module \cite{feng2018video} is proposed to filter out the irrelevant parts and highlight the most relevant parts in them.
-Specifically, the gating of query features depends on the audio features, and the audio features are also gated by the current query feature in the proposed cross-gating.
+Based on the snippet-specific query representation $\bar{\mathbf{S}}$ and the audio feature $ \mathbf{U}=\{\boldsymbol{u}_{i}\}_{i=1}^{I}$, a cross-gating module \cite{feng2018video} is proposed to automatically calculate the different importance weights of both the most relevant parts and the inessential ones.
+Specifically, the gating of query features depends on the audio features, and the audio streams are gated by the corresponding sentence query feature.
 As shown in \ref{fig:Cross_Gating}, the detailed cross-gating scheme is formulated as follows: